Welcoming disabled students to your society

 What is a disability?

 There are two main models of disability, the medical model and the social model.
-These models encourage people to think about disability in different ways, therefore it is important to understand the difference between the models.
+We aim to follow the social model, which was created by disabled people.

 - The ‘impairment’ is the medical condition (e.g. a hearing impairment)

 - The ‘disability’ is the effect that society has on the person due to their impairment (e.g. a setting disables a person with a hearing impairment by not providing an induction loop)

 - Disability is a social state; it’s how society is set up that disables a person, rather than their impairment

 - An increase in inclusion can occur if society makes small adaptations to the environment

 - Society can reduce the disability of a person